MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-documentation-markjjo.md

 #### Which Office 365 services does Customer Lockbox apply to?

-Customer lockbox is currently supported in Exchange Online, SharePoint Online, and OneDrive for Business.
+Customer Lockbox is currently supported in Exchange Online, SharePoint Online, and OneDrive for Business.

 #### Is Customer Lockbox available to all Office 365 customers?